-This is a bouchon bursting with not only Lyonnaise history but indulgent, French food.
+This is a French Bouchon bursting with not only Lyonnaise history but indulgent, French food.

 Traditionally they only use local ingredients available at the markets nearest the restaurants.
 This is as local and fresh as it gets.